Tufts-Technology-Services/.github/profile/README.md

 **Group Membership**

 Membership to this organization is managed by Azure AD using automated provisioning and de-provisioning (SCIM).

 If you are a new member then you should automatically receive an email with instructions from GitHub on how to join.

-Please email it@tufts.edu if you are not able to access this resource and are part of the Tufts Technology Services group
+Please email it@tufts.edu if you are not able to access this resource and are part of the Tufts Technology Services group.
 <!--

 **Here are some ideas to get you started:**